 - 1 C. whole milk

-- 1 Tbls. good vanilla extract
+- 1 Tbls. good vanilla extract or vanilla bean paste

 - Briefly whisk egg yolks in small bowl, set aside.

 - In small saucepan, heat cream, milk and sugar until sugar is dissolved and little bubbles are starting to form around edge of saucepan.

 - While whisking, slowly add about a quarter cup of the milk/cream/sugar mixture to bowl with the egg yolks.
 This is to temper the eggs and raise the temperature of the egg yolks without scrambling them.
 Add a bit more cream mixture and whisk again.
 Repeat.

 - While continuing to whisk, slowly add the egg mixture to the sauce pan with remaining milk/cream/sugar mixture and continue to stir while heating until mixture thickens and coats the back of a wooden spoon.
 Swipe your finger across the mixture on the back of the spoon and if the edges stay put, it’s ready.
 Takes about 5 minutes, more if your temperature is lower.
 If you have a candy thermometer cook until 170º